Michel Lauzière

-Michel Lauzière (born 1954) is a Canadian comedian known for his bizarre visual standup acts.
-Lauziere began performing in 1975 in a duo called les Foubrac, with Jean Roy.
-Since then Lauziere has performed his one-man show to an estimated 1 billion viewers on five continents.
+Michel Lauzière (born 1954) is a Canadian comedian and musical performer known for his unusual visual comedy acts and inventive use of everyday objects as musical instruments.
+Lauziere began performing in 1975 in a duo called Les Foubrac, with Jean Roy.
+Since then, Lauziere has performed his one-man show to an estimated 1 billion viewers on five continents.

 One famous performance was done for the Late Show with David Letterman.
 Lauziere rollerbladed through a closed street, playing Georges Bizet's Toreador Song on tuned wine bottles.
-Lauziere had a recurring role on the Super Dave Osborne Show and he also performed on the 2007 Jerry Lewis MDA Telethon.
+Lauziere had a recurring role on the Super Dave Osborne Show and he also performed on the 1994, 1995, 1996, 2007, Jerry Lewis MDA Telethon.